 “From My Perspective.”
 I disagree, but maybe not objectively.

 “I Strongly Disagree.”
 A number of years ago, an associate, a client, and I were all discussing the cost effectiveness and cost benefit of a specific floating counter detail and after a spirited debate, the client and I voted for the simpler, more durable, and less costly detail.
 Our frustrated associate, blowing off some steam, blurted out, “But,… I Strongly Disagree.”
 Adding such emphasis did nothing to sway or change the asked-and-answered decision, and most importantly, did not reflect well on our young associate.
-“I strongly disagree” always reminds us of the Tom Cruise and Jack Nicholson’s famous exchange from A Few Good Men.
+“I strongly disagree” always reminds us of the Tom Cruise and Jack Nicholson’s famous exchange m A Few Good Men.
 “Grave danger?”
 “Is there another kind?”

 “I’m Not Trying to Argue.”
 Good luck trying not to fight back.